hcholab/sfkit/docs/source/tutorial.rst

     .. code-block:: console

         $ docker run --rm -it --pull always \
-            -v $HOME/.config:/home/nonroot/.config \
+            -v $PWD/sfkit:/app/.sfkit \
             ghcr.io/hcholab/sfkit networking

 This will share your IP address to other study participants so their machines can communicate with your VM.
 In this one-person tutorial, it will do nothing.
 If you get a message saying "Successfully communicated networking information!", then you are good to go.

 .. note::

     When running a real study (where there are other participants on other machines), it will also ask you for preferred port numbers to use when direct socket connections are made during the protocol.
 This port number (and optionally a custom IP address) can also be set via the `--ports` and `--ip_address` flags.
 You will need to coordinate with the other study participants to ensure that you are not using the same port numbers as one another.
 You will also need to ensure that your firewall rules allow for TCP connections on these ports.
+Please `contact us <mailto:support@sfkit.org>`__ if this is not possible in your environment.

 3. Run